UnionInternationalCheminsdeFer/OSDM/spec/business-capabilities.md

 - The price for each fare and carrier included in the ticket

-- The VAT does not need to be included in the accounting data (to be verified in RCF-1)

 When using the existing 301 data file structure the ids cannot be included.
 Until the accounting data structures have not been extended the following intermediate solution is included: